PDrifting/CBookDraft/book.markdown

 In networking and communication protocols, the SOH character is often used to mark the start of a message frame, helping the receiving system identify the beginning of data and properly interpret the message.
 The use of control characters like SOH is common in various communication standards, including those used in serial communication (RS-232), telecommunications, and file transfer protocols (FTP).

+#### STX (02|02)

+This is a control character used to indicate the start of a text or message in communication protocols.
+In practical terms, it serves as a signal to mark the beginning of a sequence of characters or data within a stream.

+#### ETX (03|03)

+The control character is used in communication protocols to indicate the end of a text or message.
+It is the signal to mark the conclusion of a sequence of characters or data within a stream.

+#### EOT (04|04)

+Marks the end of a transmission or communication session.
+It is typically employed to signal that the data transmission has been completed, and no more data will be sent.